 1. Click Add fallback contents.

 2. Click + Create fallback contents to open the selection for that specific variant.

 3. Click + Add products and add the quantities of the products to fall back to.
 Click Add Product.

 5. Repeat for the other variant(s) if necessary.

 Use Cases of Subscription Bundles on Shopify

-Looking for some inspiration as to how Bundle’s Shopify subscription box tool can enhance your current set-up with the Recharge Payments Checkout?
+Looking for some inspiration as to how Bundle’s Shopify subscription box tool can enhance your current set-up with one of the best subscription apps known as the Recharge Payments Checkout?

 Take a look at the section below to discover some example use cases of the Shopify subscription strategy in motion: